|

 If you're delivering to both PCs and Macs, consider either MPEG 1 or

 QuickTime.
 Flash is also increasingly being used within Authorware to deliver distinctive animation and other content.
 Keep in mind any media playing through Authorware is not going to perform as smoothly as it does on its own, as such implementation provides another software layer the computer must handle.
 However, such integration is certainly done on a large basis with exceptional results.
-In any such situation, just keep in mind that the more types of media
+Update 2014: -- Of course, nowadays with mobile-delivery being a concern, the most popular video codec is h.264/MP4.
+However, finding a format and player that will work with Authorware will be a challenge.
+You can still try to implement the Windows Media Player ActiveX control but that may be a challenge to get working smoothly.
+Best bet may be to implement the IE control and play the video through the browser (i.e. create an HTML5 page with a [video] tag to the MP4 and load that HTML page through the IE ActiveX control). -- In any such situation, just keep in mind that the more types of media

 your program contains, the more demanding that program will be of the